EXTREMOPHILARUM/saurabh.photos/content/posts/japan-photo-journey.md

 Sunset was approaching.
 I headed to the beach near Fukuoka Dome.
 Stopped at a Lawson convenience store on the way.
 Purchased onigiri and Natural Lawson cold cocoa milk.
 This was the correct decision.

 Arrived at the beach around 18:00.
 Fukuoka Dome looms over the waterfront—large, white, impossible to miss.
+Fukuoka Tower stands nearby: 234 meters tall, triangular cross-section, covered in mirrors.
 The beach itself: Momochi Seaside Park.
 Clean sand, calm water, minimal crowds on a Monday evening.

 Sat on the beach.
 Ate the onigiri.
 Drank the cocoa milk.
 Watched the sun set over Hakata Bay.
 The light was excellent—golden hour transitioning to blue hour.
-Photographed the dome, the beach, the water.
+Photographed the dome, the tower, the beach, the water.
 Settings: f/8, ISO 200-400, varying shutter speeds as the light dropped.
+The tower reflected the sunset.
+This was visually satisfying.

 The cocoa milk was notably good.
 Japanese convenience store drinks exceed expectations.
 This would become a pattern.